 H.P. eradication depends on a number of factor, including patients compliance, adverse effects, bacterial resistance, poor drug distribution and concentration, socio-economic conditions and geographic differences.
 So antibiotic related side effects may be depending on different probiotic strains taken during the H.P. eradication therapy.

 In our study the choice of the Probinul probiotic formula was determinated by the fact that it contains high concentration of a wide range of bacteria, as well as inuline as prebiotic.
-Previously we have demonstrated that this probiotic formula was able to reduce antibiotic gastro-intestinal related side effects in children treated with amoxicillin therapy for pneumonia infections
+Previously we have demonstrated that this probiotic formula was able to reduce antibiotic gastro-intestinal related side effects in children treated with amoxicillin therapy for pneumonia infections.

-Besides De Bortoli et al. have demonstrated that the addition of bovine lactoferrin and this probiotic formula to standard triple eradication therapy could improve the H.P. eradication rate and reduce side effects in adult
+Besides De Bortoli et al. have demonstrated that the addition of bovine lactoferrin and this probiotic formula to standard triple eradication therapy could improve the H.P. eradication rate and reduce side effects in adult.

 In this study the combination of standard triple therapy + probiotic + bovine lactoferrin was more effective than triple therapy alone.
-This could be explained by the combined effect of the bactericidal and bacteriostatic properties of bovine lactoferrin and the mechanism of the probiotics including their direct, nonspecific, bacteriostatic activity and their enhancement of immunoglobulin A production
+This could be explained by the combined effect of the bactericidal and bacteriostatic properties of bovine lactoferrin and the mechanism of the probiotics including their direct, nonspecific, bacteriostatic activity and their enhancement of immunoglobulin A production.

 Probiotics may act through both immunological as well as non-immunological mechanism in H.P. eradication.
 The latest mechanism includes providing antimicrobial substances, competing with H.P. for adhesion and providing a mucosal barrier.
 When there are decreases in side effects, compliance improves.
 The efficacy of probiotic supplementation for reducing side effects during the course of anti HP regimens appears to be dependent of which probiotic species are used.
 In fact probiotics must be metabolically active in the intestinal lumen, where they should survive but not persist after the therapy regimen has been completed.
-They must be acid and bile resistant and should be antagonist to pathogenic bacteria
+They must be acid and bile resistant and should be antagonist to pathogenic bacteria[38–40].

 The present study has shown that the addiction of the Probinul probiotic formula to standard antibiotic treatment reduced in children H.P. therapy-associated side effects (occurrence of side effects: 61.5% in group A vs 14.5% in group B).
 The H.P. eradication was achieved in 26 of 34 patients in group A (76.4%) and in 30 of 34 patients (88.2%) in group B. Although the success rate was higher in group A than in group B, the different was not significant.
 Also, we preferred to use the conventional 7-days triple therapy to better highlight the efficacy of probiotic supplement; furthermore extending the duration of therapy form 7 to 14 days is not clearly associated with an increased eradication rate.
 However, our study presents some limitations, as a relative small number of patients and absence of a placebo-control group for the probiotics; also, the treatment group with probiotics is likely to be superior to the control group if the sample size is larger.

 In conclusion our study suggests that the addition of this probiotic formula to triple therapy did not increase (significantly) the H.P. eradication rates; however it significantly decreased the frequency of epigastric pain, nausea, vomiting and diarrhea.